 The new ramp was designed by local architect Glenn Ball to meet all conservation requirements and be practical for users of the pavilion.

-Other work carried out included a new roof, repairs to wooden cladding, and repainting and refurbishment of the toilets, making them accessible for all.
+Other work carried out including a new roof, repairs to wooden cladding, and repainting and refurbishment of the toilets, making them accessible for all.

 Joe Bancroft, quarry manager at Tarmac’s Sevenoaks site said: “We’re proud to have been able to support the Town Council complete this project and we hope that more people will now be able to visit and make the most of the facilities.